Trieste Friuli Venezia Giulia, Italy Travel Guide

 Showcase the square opening directly onto the Adriatic.

-Hint at the dramatic Karst hills behind the city.
+Hint at the breathtaking Karst hills in back of the city.

-The image should hint at Trieste's rich history and its distinct blend of Italian and Central European cultures.
+The image should hint at Trieste's rich history and its distinct blend of Italian and From Central europe cultures.